coursekata/docker-stacks/CONTRIBUTING.md

 ### R Packages

 1. Edit `rpixi.toml` in the appropriate feature section
-2. Determine if you can add it via `pixi add` as well, but remember that `rpixi.toml` is the source of truth for R packages: adding via `pixi add` is only improve install times
+2. Do **not** add a matching `r-*` package via `pixi add`. conda-forge has no `r-*` builds for R 4.6, so a single one pins the whole solve-group back to 4.5.x and silently downgrades R for every image.
-3. Validate syntax: `./scripts/rpixi.R validate`
+3. Validate syntax: `Rscript ./scripts/rpak.R validate`
+4. Regenerate installers: `./scripts/update-pak-scripts.sh` (the prek hook does this for you on commit).
+The Dockerfile runs `pak-scripts/<env>.R`, so this step is what actually changes the build.
-4. Rebuild and test: `just build <image> && just test <image>`
+5. Rebuild and test: `just build <image> && just test <image>`

+A bare name means CRAN.
+If the package is not on CRAN it needs an explicit source — `{ github = "user/repo" }` or `{ repos = "https://..." }` — or resolution fails.

 Example: